thakshaCS/Plant-Fairy/README.md

 <p align="center">
 <img width="363" alt="Screenshot 2024-01-19 at 2 13 54 PM" src="https://github.com/thakshaCS/Plant-Fairy/assets/97854264/81d9bd97-8fda-4732-bf90-aa5201ca0032">

-Figure 3: Plant Owners uses planty fairy to identify when their plant's health is declining, what the cause is, and to fix the issue by interacting with the hardware devices through the app or fixing these issues themselves.
+Figure 3: Plant Owners use Plant Fairy to identify when their plant's health is declining, what the cause is, and to fix the issue by interacting with the hardware devices through the app or fixing them themselves.
 </p>